 - Drive safely on the roads this holiday season – plan your journey and take regular breaks to avoid driver fatigue

 - Exercise caution when travelling in poor conditions – storms, heavy rain and bushfires can create additional hazards on the road which should be considered while travelling

-- Considering postponing your trip if severe weather is forecast where you will be driving
+- Consider postponing your trip if severe weather is forecast

 Be prepared for storms